 Lie on your back with legs bent and feet flat on the floor, about one foot away from your glutes.
 Extend arms out, also flat on the floor, with palms up.
 Raise your right leg, keeping it straight and your knees aligned.
 Then, drive through the left heel and elevate hips, forming a straight line from shoulder to knee to right foot.
 Hips should remain parallel with the floor throughout to prevent hyperextending the back.
 Return glutes to the floor, switch legs and repeat.

-The goal: Do 10 bridges to promote hip stabilization and warm up the glutes and hamstrings.
+The goal: Do 10 bridges to promote hip stabilization and warm up the glutes and hamstrings before you begin this length strength workout.

-For this leg strength workout, Price recommends doing four to six sets of each superset.
+For this workout, Price recommends doing four to six sets of each superset.

 Superset No. 1